 Title IX protections encompass all programs funded by federal money.
 And the protections extend to all aspects of education.
 This includes recruitment, admission, course offerings, counseling, scholarships, facilities and housing, and athletics.

-Furthermore, institutions cannot show bias against parenting students and staff, or because of pregnancy, birth of a child, miscarriage or termination of pregnancy.
+Furthermore, institutions cannot show bias against parenting students and staff because of pregnancy, birth of a child, miscarriage or termination of pregnancy.

 What would be a violation of Title IX?